Majors and Concentrations

 • Students who satisfactorily complete SS2033: Research Methods for Behavioral Sciences will receive three points of elective credit towards the major.

-Note: Joint Bachelor’s Degree Program students cannot transfer in the CityU Developmental Psychology course to replace Columbia’s Developmental Psychology course; however, their CityU Developmental Psychology class will count towards the Group III major requirement, so they can still get credit at Columbia towards the major for the class.
+Note: Joint Bachelor’s Degree Program students cannot transfer in the CityUHK Developmental Psychology course to replace Columbia’s Developmental Psychology course; however, their CityUHK Developmental Psychology class will count towards the Group III major requirement, so they can still get credit at Columbia towards the major for the class.

-The Columbia Department of Psychology evaluates all psychology transfer classes towards major requirements; if they see a student has completed a course at CityU that will yield a better transfer mapping, they will use that class instead of Developmental Psychology, but with the identical result that all CityU students will receive nine transfer credits towards the psychology major.
+The Columbia Psychology Department evaluates all psychology transfer classes towards major requirements; if they see a student has completed a course at CityUHK that will yield a better transfer mapping, they will use that class instead of Developmental Psychology, but with the identical result that all CityUHK students will receive nine transfer credits towards the Psychology major.